Brookline Local Churches

 June, 1954.
 Click on image for names.

 The Boy and Girl Scouts, Cub Scouts and Brownies generally had a troop associated with the various parishes.
 Yearly fundraisers like the Resurrection Fun Flair, the St. Pius Expo and the Loreto Carnival were eagerly awaited summer events.
 There was something for everyone, and the church was, in many ways, the hub around which families thrived.
-Still today, during these tough economic times, our churches provide many services to help ease the burden of their congregations and strengthen the concept that Brookline is a faith-filled community and that, as Bishop David Zubik states, "Nothing is Impossible with God."

 It is difficult to understate the many contributions that our local churches have made in a historical and spiritual sense to the Brookline community.